3 min read

 Asking insightful questions also shows you have a genuine interest in the course, which will appeal to the Admissions team.

-• How is the course taught, and what is the seminar-to-lecture ratio?
+• how is the course taught and what is the seminar-to-lecture ratio?

-• Are bursaries or scholarships available?
+• are bursaries or scholarships available?

-• What support is available to students who are struggling?
+• what support is available to students who are struggling?

-• What accommodation is available?
+• what accommodation is available?

 If you're an international student, you may want to ask about the specific support available to international students.
 And if English is not your first language, you should be mindful that our advisers will want to chat to you about your academic qualifications and English proficiency.

-What documents do you need for UCAS Clearing?
+What documents do I need for Clearing?

 The documents you need to prepare for Clearing are: